SyedSameerFaisall/Power-Plants-Data-Pipeline/README.md

 # ⚡ Power Plants Data Processing Task - Summer 2025 Internship ☀️

 This repository contains the solution for the programming assignment focused on processing and analyzing power plant volume data.
-The primary goal was to implement the `PowerPlants` Python class to handle data ingestion, storage, and aggregation from various CSV sources.
+The primary goal was to implement the `PowerPlants` Python class to handle data ingestion, storage, and aggregation from various CSV sources present in the repository.

 ---
 ## 📝 Project Overview